HoekR/migrant_discourse/documents/RQ2Methodology.md

 In order to answer these research questions, they have to be translated into methodological questions, more specifically in datasets that are usable to answer the questions.
 It soon appeared that there were two somewhat disconnected research questions that call for a different methodological approach.

-## 1. Technocratic Network
+### 1. Constructing a Technocratic Network

 The first question is about the existing of a network of connected technocrats, politicians, and scientists in the field of migration.
 For this, we used the publications of the REMP research group Beyer had constituted in the early 1950s.
 Its conferences and publications brought together scientists, politicians, and technocrats and many publications were either financed by political institutions such as the Dutch ministry of Foreign Affairs.
 In the REMP publications, technocrats such as Haveman wrote introductions for the REMP publications they had commissioned.
 This is indicative of the relations between the scientists and technocrats.
 We explore these relations by making a (network) graph out of all REMP titles, both from the REMP bulletin and the REMP publications.
 Publications and persons are different nodes in the graph where they are connected by edges and we have separate roles (edge types) for authors, editors and writers of an introduction and of a preface.
 The person have types  (XXX rather should have, as this is not yet in the data) indicating whether they are technocrats or scientists.
 This enables us to make a network graph of the discourse coalition and its evolution over time.

-## 2. Analysing Topical Shifts in Migration Publication via Title Words
+### 2. Analysing Topical Shifts in Migration Publication via Title Words

 The second part of the research question is the content of the migration management discourse and its change over time.
 The titles in the REMP publications were not enough in quantity and in time span to be able to determine topics in research.
 For this, we needed a long running series of publications that was closely connected to the people of the network of the discourse coalition.
 The first effort was to harvest titles from the site of WorldCat (worldcat.org), that allows for creating tagclouds of the selected publications (see for example http://www.worldcat.org/identities/lccn-n50-55088/ for a cloud of the _Intergovernmental Committee for European Migration_).
 Upon closer inspection, however, this tag cloud is based on the assigned keywords from the catalog (called 'associated subjects'), that is not so much an expression of the titles in the database as of the librarians from 'more than 10,000 libraries from over the world' who assigned the (available) keywords from their cataloguing system.
 This introduces a secondary mask of interpretation on top of the titles relevant for the research question.
 We found a suitable collection in the _International Migration_
 (http://onlinelibrary.wiley.com/doi/10.1111) [XXX remark something about harvesting titles separately recently and ending up with almost the same dataset?], a journal running from 1961 till 2011, for which a complete list of titles was available online. _International Migration_ is the successor to and a merger of journals _REMP Bulletin_ and the _Migration_ (also known under its Spanish name _Migración_).
 REMP bulletin was the journal of the REMP we wrote about above.
 As _International Migration_ was its successor, we included the titles of the REMP publications in our title analysis.